How To Deal With Istanbul Taxi Drivers

 However today, you can file a complaint about them to Istanbul Metropolitan Municipality (IBB) with their plate numbers.
 Moreover, tour guides can file a complaint to the Istanbul Guides Association (IRO) about taxi drivers; therefore, Istanbul Governorship can severely fine those taxi drivers.
 Please do not keep silent if you experience such an injustice and don’t forget to write the plate number down.

-How To Deal With Istanbul Taxi Drivers, Scams and Tricks Blog Post By Serhat
+Istanbul Taxi Drivers, Scams and Tricks Blog Post By Serhat